dispersionlab/edis-performer-study/edis-README.md

     - and your instrumentDefinitions.json file.
 Located in:
         - `edis-performer-study/dev/instrumentDefiner/instrumentDefinitions.json`
 1. compress the folder and rename the new compressed file with your name
 1. The limit for the (compressed folder) file that you can send is 100 GB.
-If your file goes over this (which it shouldn't) please export a compressed video file from QuickTime to reduce the overall size (selecting 480p from the file/export as/480p will reduce the size by roughly 1/3 while providing a satisfactory resolution for our purposes)
+Mostly like you will be in the 2.3 - 5 GB depending on the length of your performance session.
 4. [link to file request to send your compressed file to my dropbox (private)](https://www.dropbox.com/request/2bVKcjXAZqI9Ya2r8cR9)
-## 7.0 Setting up an interview
+## 7.0 SETTING UP AN INTERVIEW
 - once you have submitted your files, I will email you to set up a date/time for the interview.